git reset --hard HEAD~n

 rm -rf path/to/.git/

-Or if you’re in a submodule but want its parent .git
+Or if you’re in a submodule but want its parent .git folder for some reason:

 git rev-parse --show-superproject-working-tree